JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0002-Fully-automatic Deep Learning-based Analysis For Determination Of The Invasiveness Of Breast Cancer Cells In An Acoustic Trap/index.md

 ---
-title: 'Fully-automatic Deep Learning-based Analysis For Determination Of The Invasiveness Of Breast Cancer Cells In An Acoustic Trap'
+title: '<span style="font-size:95%">Fully-automatic Deep Learning-based Analysis for Determination of the Invasiveness of Breast Cancer Cells in an Acoustic Trap</span>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here